preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/search/quick-search-612/index.rst

-Quick Search settings
+Quick search settings
 ==============================================

-The settings avilable here are valid in all places where Quick Search is available, both from menus and in the Search block.
+The settings avilable here are valid in all places where quick search is available, both from menus and in the Search block.

 General
 ****************